The Hundred: Southern Brave looking to become first side to win every match in a season as they chase second title

 - Watch The Hundred on Sky Sports app 📱💻

-They will now be seeking the Hundred's first perfect year when they play in Sunday's Lord's final, against either Northern Superchargers or defending champions London Spirit.
+They will now be seeking the Hundred's first perfect year when they play in Sunday's Lord's final against Northern Superchargers.

 That stage is not alien to Brave as they reached the initial three finals of this competition, losing to Oval Invincibles in 2021 and 2022 before finally getting their hands on the trophy 12 months later when they beat Superchargers by 34 runs.